 In this blog post I share a simple mental trick to help you react better when you make a mistake during a match.

 I have a player I coach who can do a training drill brilliantly nine times in a row.
 But on the tenth attempt, he messes up.
 He will then say out loud “I can’t do this”.
 I can see the self doubt in his facial expressions.
 His body becomes tense.
 And inevitably he will start making more mistakes.

 The same happens in a match.
 He will be playing well and winning.
 Then he makes a mistake and his self-doubting mind goes into overdrive.
 The grip tightens.
 The fear of losing increases.
 His game unravels.
 He loses the next few points.

 What causes this playing melt-down?
 Usually the answer is the mind.
-Or, more specifically, focusing the mind in counter-productive way.
+Or, more specifically, focusing the mind in a counter-productive way.

 When this player makes a mistake, he will dwell on what he did wrong.
-His mind with flood with all the other times he has done it wrong.
+His mind will flood with all the other times he has done it wrong.
 He will tell himself “I just can’t play this shot.
 I always mess it up”.
 His grip will tighten.
 His muscles tense up.
 His shots become rushed and jerky.
 And guess what?
 He messes up even more.

 Switching your mindset